sharmainec/tp/docs/DeveloperGuide.md

    1. Prerequisites: List all flashcards using the [`list`](UserGuide/#listing-flashcards-list) command.
 Multiple flashcards are in the list.

    1. Test case: `delete 1`<br>
       Expected: First flashcard is deleted from the list.
-Details of the deleted flashcard (e.g. Language type, English Phrase, Foreign Phrase) shown in the command result.
+Details of the deleted flashcard (e.g. language, English phrase, foreign phrase) shown in the command result.
 Command box will be cleared.

    1. Test case: `delete 0`<br>
       Expected: No flashcard is deleted.
 Error details (e.g. Error type and Message Usage) shown in the command result.
 The `delete 0` command will remain in the command box.